-Once you believe you are ready to ship your integration, you should contact Microsoft and ask to begin the ‘go live’ process.
+Once you believe you are ready to ship your integration, you should contact Microsoft and ask to begin the launch process.
 This process will prepare you to ship your Office Online integration.

 Validation - Microsoft will validate your WOPI implementation as well as your UI integration.
 Depending on what issues are uncovered during validation, this may take some time.
 You should estimate a two-week turnaround time assuming there are no major issues uncovered.
 However, we recommend allowing at least a month unless your integration is very simple.

-Production Smoke Test - Microsoft will enable you to use the production Office Online environment for smoke-testing.
+Production testing - If requested, Microsoft will enable you to use the production Office Online environment for preliminary smoke-testing prior to enabling your full production access.
 This should be basic testing performed by the host since the production environment is slightly different than the test environment, and different issues may be uncovered.
 This can be as long or as short as the host deems necessary.
-Typically a week is enough time, though it can be much shorter.

 Sign off and roll out - Once Microsoft has signed off on your integration, you can begin to roll out to your users.
 Depending on your traffic estimates, Microsoft may request that you roll out over a period of several days to ensure you do not overload Office Online or your WOPI servers.

 To manage this process, Microsoft will create a dedicated Trello board to track issues and provide a common communication channel between your team and Microsoft.
-You can learn more about how to use this Trello board in the Using Trello to manage the ‘go live’ process section.
+You can learn more about how to use this Trello board in the Using Trello to manage the launch process section.

-Before starting the ‘go live’ process, you should read the below sections for an overview of the types of questions and issues that you may need to address during the process.
+Before starting the launch process, you should read the below sections for an overview of the types of questions and issues that you may need to address during the process.

 As part of the validation process, Microsoft will test your WOPI implementation using the WOPI Validation application.
 All of the tests in the following categories must be passing: